-Royal Prussian Academy of Sciences, June 2, 1870. - Prof. G. Rose communicated a long and elaborate memoir on the connection between the hemihedric crystalline form and thermoelectrical properties in iron-pyrites and cobalt-glance, with some remarks on the theory of hemihedric forms in general; and Prof. Dove read a paper on the reference of the annual curve of temperature to the conditions upon which it depends.
+Royal Prussian Academy of Sciences, June 2, 1870.-Prof. G. Rose communicated a long and elaborate memoir on the connection between the hemihedric crystalline form and thermoelectrical properties in iron-pyrites and cobalt-glance, with some remarks on the theory of hemihedric forms in general ; and Prof. Dove read a paper on the reference of the annual curve of teniperature to the conditions upon which it depends.

-June 16.-M. Kummer read a paper on the simplest representation of the complex numbers formed from unitary roots, which can be effected by multiplication with unities.
-Prof. W. Peters read a description of Propithecus Deckenii, a new species of Lemuroidea from Madagascar; it is the species which had previously been identified by him with P. diadema Bennett.
+June 16 .- M. Kummer read a paper on the simplest representation of the complex number text a paper of the simplestrepresenta-tion of the complex numbers formed from unitary roots, which can be effected by multiplication with unities.
+Prof. W. Peters read a description of Propithecus Deckenii, a new species of Lenuroidea from Madagascar; it is the species which had previously been identified by him with P. diadema Bennett.

 June 23.-A paper was read on the Morphology of Choni-driopsis carulescens, Crouan, and the optical phenomena pre-sented by that Alga, by Dr. Leopold Kny.
-The author de-scribed in some detail the peculiar cell development and mode of scribed in some detail the pecuniar cen development and mode of rimification of the plant, and noticed more briefly the structure of the reproductive organs.
+The author de-scribed in some detail the peculiar cell development and mode of scribed in some detail the peculiar cell development and mode or rumification of the plant, and noticed more briefly the structure of the reproductive organs.
 The peculiar colour presented by the plant is produced by the contents of the outermost cortical layer of cells, and is due to the presence in them of certain corpuscles which have the faculty of reflecting blue light.
 Prof. du Bois Reymond read a supplement to his memoir on the aperiodic movement of muffled magnets.

-June 27.-Prof. C. Rammelsberg read some contributions to the knowledge of meteorites.
-He first communicated some remarks on the analysis of meteorites, relating to a more recent process for the separation of nickel from iron, to the separation of meteorites and detarmination of meteoricisms in tensurations. and determination of meteoric iron in stony meteorites, and to the analysis of the silicates, and then furnished analyses of meteoric irons, of the pallasite of Brahin, and of the chondrites of rons, of the panasite of Brainin, and of the Chondrites of Pultusk, Richmond, and Iowa.
-His analyses of these chondrites and of that of Klein Wenden, lead him to the conclusion that they all contain only two silicates, olivine and broncite, a result which he finds to be confirmed by other analyses, and he affirms, that mesosiderite and chondrite do not differ petrographically but only in structure.
+June 27,-Prof. C. Rammelsberg read some contributions to the knowledge of meteorites.
+He first communicated some re-marks on the analysis of meteorites, relating to a more recent process for the separation of nickel from iron, to the separation and detamination of meteoricity in a technymotoxida and to the and determination of meteoric iron in stony meteorites, and to the analysis of the silicates, and then furnished analyses of meteoric irons, of the pallasite of Brahin, and of the chondrites of Pulleul, Pichmand and and The the silicates of Pultusk, Richmond, and Iowa.
+His analyses of the conclusion that and of that of Klein Wenden, lead him to the conclusion that they all contain only two silicates, olivine and broncite, a result which he finds to be confirmed by other analyses, and he affirms, that mesosiderite and chondrite do not differ petrographically but only in structure.